 The page number may appear in the header (if not placed in the footer).

-Word allows you to add headers or not (actually each page in Word has a header - if you do not want one, you leave it blank).
+Microsoft Word allows you to add headers or not (each page in a Word document has a header - if you do not want one, you leave it blank).

 You should add a header or headers when: